5 stars

 Industry

-One of the aspects that you need to demonstrate in your immigration application is whether or not you can operate your business in Canada.
-Thus, having relevant experience in the industry or transferrable skills would help to strengthen your application.
+One aspect of your immigration application that you need to demonstrate is whether you can operate your business in Canada.
+Thus, having relevant experience in the industry or transferrable skills would help strengthen your application.

 Type: Executive vs. Owner-Operator